bitwarden/help/_articles/importing/import-data.md

 [{% icon fa-download %} Download example](/files/bitwarden_export_org.csv)

 When importing from this format, select the **Bitwarden (csv)** file format option from the dropdown menu.

+## Troubleshooting Import Errors

+<u>Ciphers[<b>X</b>].Login: The field <b>yyyy</b> exceeds the maximum encrypted value length of <b>zzzz</b> characters.</u>

+This error occurs whenever an item in your exported file has a large amount of data associated with it, which exceeds the limits allowed for items stored in your Bitwarden vault.
+You will need to correct this data by removing it, or reducing its size so that the Bitwarden importer will succeed.

+You can open the exported file in a text editor or spreadsheet program (such as Excel) to locate it.
+The offending item can be found at index **X** (as referenced in the error message) in the file.
+Once you have located the offending item, remove it or update its data, then resave and try the import operation with Bitwarden again.